peterkaminski/peterkaminski-wiki/Face Forward v1.md

 Face Forward v1 is a small project to briefly assess how good current versions of Stable Diffusion and wavymulder's Analog Diffusion model are at synthesizing portraits of human faces.

 I wanted to generate reasonably realistic faces, with a diversity of types of faces and photography styles.
 I wanted to see how good the faces would be without anything fancy; so I used fairly minimal prompts, didn't use fancy prompt engineering, didn't use any face improvement post-processing, and didn't upscale the images.
+Each image is as-generated, no fixes at all.

 I cherry picked images that I felt hit sort of a "95%" quality mark.
 In cherry picking, I included some images that need rectangular cropping to remove stray objects or a duplicate person, because that's an easy transform.
 I didn't crop the images, so you can see the entire as-generated set.
 I also included some images that had some incidental problems with non-face objects - hair, hands, jewelry, or background objects.
 Hiding or masking those things is harder than a rectangular transform, but still not too hard with straightforward image editing techniques.